top of page

 ANEMIA DURING PREGNANCY

 Your body needs healthy red blood cells to produce energy.
-As your red blood cells
+As your red blood cells move, they transport oxygen to your organs, and when you are pregnant, to your developing baby.

 anemia during pregnancy health brief